CodeWithIrshad18/Test/README.md

+ i have this query

+select PeriodicityName from App_PeriodicityTransaction where PeriodicityID ='D16070D5-69F0-402B-BA51-8D2909BECA11' order by Sl_no

+this is my data-bs which has Id

+data-PeriodicityID="@item.PeriodicityID"

+and this is data for Monthly

+APR
+MAY
+JUN
+JUL
+AUG
+SEP
+OCT
+NOV
+DEC
+JAN
+FEB
+MAR

+and i have this controller code
         [Authorize(Policy = "CanRead")]
         public async Task<IActionResult> TargetKPI(Guid? id, int page = 1, string searchString = "", string Dept = "", string KPI = "")
         {